Participant Info

 Conferences and Presentations

-• “The Flying Ace on the Silver Screen: Film Portrayals as an Illustration of the Evolving Masculine Ideal and the Reality of the First World War”, RAF Museum Annual Conference (September 2022).
+• Presentation: “The Flying Ace on the Silver Screen: Film Portrayals as an Illustration of the Evolving Masculine Ideal and the Reality of the First World War” — Royal Air Force Museum Conference “Meaning, Memory, and the (Mis)Remembered Past” (September 2022)

 • Twitter Presenter: International Society for First World War Studies Twitter Conference (#LegaciesFWW2019) (September 2019)